If you're running an on-premise Jira server or Jira Data Center that isn't reachable via public Internet, here's one way to connect to Unito.

 Now, if you access the new ngrok HTTPS URL in your browser, you should no longer see the warning.

 In the Unito app, add a new Jira account.
 When prompted, paste the ngrok forwarding URL.
-You should then be prompted to login/authorize by your Jira server.
-You can now create new workflows with your Jira server!
+You should then be prompted to login/authorize by Jira Server or Data Center.
+You can now create new workflows with Jira!

 If you're still having trouble or would like a more advanced network configuration, please reach out to us and we'll figure out the right setup with you.